-In many fields, breath research is in the early stages.
+In many fields, breath research is in its early stages.
 That means that identifying breath biomarkers, that are demonstrably significant in relevant metabolic processes is of vital importance.
 Two predominating approaches have emerged as tools for breath research in the clinical setting.

-The first approach, performs qualitative assessment of the exhaled breath composition, usually by an individual chemical sensor or arrays of specific or cross-reactive chemical sensors.
-The signals obtained can be translated via mathematical algorithms into discriminative breath-prints or patterns associated with a specific group of patients/disease.
+The first approach, performs a qualitative assessment of the exhaled breath composition, usually by an individual chemical sensor or arrays of specific or cross-reactive chemical sensors.
+The signals obtained can be translated via mathematical algorithms into discriminative breath-prints or patterns associated with a specific group of patients/diseases.
 Inspired by the mammalian sense of smell, such systems have sometimes been referred to as Electronic Noses (eNoses).

-The second, performs quantitative analytical characterization, by means of in-depth techniques such as gas chromatography mass spectrometry (GC-MS).
-Through these tools the (volatile organic compounds) VOCs in exhaled breath are separated, identified and quantified.
+The second, performs quantitative analytical characterization, by means of in-depth techniques such as gas chromatography-mass spectrometry (GC-MS).
+Through these tools, the (volatile organic compounds) VOCs in exhaled breath are separated, identified, and quantified.
 This approach reveals individual VOCs, which can be investigated, either individually or in combination, as prospective biomarkers.

 The Strengths and Limitations of Sensor-led Analysis

-Sensor-based qualitative systems are portable, robust, easy to use and represent an economical option for breath analysis.
-They can provide near-immediate results avoiding the delays involved in having to ship collected breath samples somewhere else for analysis and interpretation – making them preferable for point of care use.
+Sensor-based qualitative systems are portable, robust, easy to use, and represent an economical option for breath analysis.
+They can provide near-immediate results avoiding the delays involved in having to ship collected breath samples somewhere else for analysis and interpretation – making them preferable for point-of-care use.

-Further, sensor-based systems will only detect what they’re designed to detect, so a lack of biomarker knowledge in advance will make it harder to adapt/optimise the device for a specific application.
+Further, sensor-based systems will only detect what they’re designed to detect, so a lack of biomarker knowledge in advance will make it harder to adapt/optimize the device for a specific application.
 This could result in relevant factors being completely missed by the device.
 When sensor technologies are used in a discovery study it is therefore necessarily being assumed: